 - Instructions for this lens only

-This is the Leitax kit to use the Leica-R Vario-Elmarit 28-90mm ASPH on Canon 5D cameras without danger of mirror hitting.
+This is the Leitax kit to use the Leica-R Vario-Elmarit 28-90mm ASPH on Canon 5D, 6D, 1D and 1Ds cameras without danger of hitting the mirror.

 - Here the instructions for this kit